nosco/hx/README.md

 npm i react react-is react-dom
 ```

-If you want to use the React Hooks API (`hx.react.hooks`), you'll need to ensure
+If you want to use the React Hooks API (`hx.hooks`), you'll need to ensure
 you are using React 16.8 or later.

 ## What problems does `hx` solve?